EO4wellness/leary-leerie/Get-Your-Start-Up-Started/README.md

 * Incubtors.
 Programs meant to help startups.
 Been around for a long time.
 Example: Ideal Lab.
 Group/organization with their own ideas.
 Need teams to build their ideas.
 Spin out into private companies (who you could be ejected out of).
 * Accelerators.
 Programs meant to help startups.
 Networking.
 Services.
 Mentorship.
 Focus and Equity can be downside of this--they exist to help you but you can get overly focused on receiving help and not moving forward.
 Universities, private groups, etc. Helps companies FAIL faster.
 * Pick investors carefully.
 It will be hard to (later) buy your investor(s) out, if you cannot work together in the future.
 Never take money from: a fool, family, friends.
 It won't work.
 You're life will be miserable.
+* Followup:  Thank you, and then....try to connect with one main item which is unique to your dicussion with them and give them one action event (coffee shop, discussion, etc).
+* Responsibility comes with raising capital.
+Helps some, hurts others.
+* Accelerators are very structured.
+Rest are not.
+* "Hear Effect" when one investor hears that others are getting involved, they want to jump on board too.
+Don't wait.
+Balance being proactive and nagging.
+* No one is born with the ability to nkow what is going to work, and even if you do have an idea that is going to be the next-greatest-one, you don't know what others are working on and may do or how it will impact you.
+* Honesty, transparency, openness -investor has to trust and needs relationship to work.
+Character.
+Serious.
+Being prepared.
+Answering Questions.

 # Lesson 5: Create Your Pitch Deck